 The settlement route is still Skilled Worker.
 There is no separate self sponsorship settlement category.
 What usually changes is the evidence profile.
 In these cases, the sponsor is often a company that the applicant owns, controls or helps lead, so the settlement file should show that the business is genuine, the role is still genuine, the sponsor still requires the worker for the foreseeable future and the salary has been paid properly in practice.

 This is why self sponsorship settlement cases usually need closer review of payroll records, bank payments, company filings, tax records, sponsor confirmation and the wider commercial picture.
-The more clearly those documents support the same role and same business story, the stronger the application is likely to be
+The more clearly those documents support the same role and same business story, the stronger the application is likely to be.

 Sometimes they can, but not always at the same time.
 Family members may have different qualifying timelines depending on when they joined the route and whether they still meet the dependency rules.
 Some families can apply together, while others need to stage their settlement planning more carefully.